Your buyer list is a notes app. That’s the problem.

 - Pipeline state is whatever you can recall

-- Buyer list portability = re-export every CRM
+- Buyer list portability = re-export from every tool

 The WristBook way